dustinlegacy/surveydatabasetool/README.md

 # Backend SQL Database #

+# 12/8/2025: #
-12/8/2025: Since I am using MacOS, there is no local SQL application.
+Since I am using MacOS, there is no local SQL application.
 I downloaded my sql and am just running it via terminal commands for now.
 I am going to updated this.
 I tried using MySQLWorkbench as UI option but it keeps crashing hence terminal commands.
 I am 100% switching to a cloud option once I get this more flushed out.

+For now, in my local setup, I created a database called survey_database.
+I don't think I need to create a table for now because sqlalchemy will do that for me.